tyrrell/galeria-snow-bulb/README.md

 This project changes Galeria's Flux smart bulb red or green depending on whether his favorite mountain is open.

+## How to Install

+Run `git clone git@github.com:tyrrell/galeria-snow-bulb.git` or `git clone https://github.com/tyrrell/galeria-snow-bulb.git`

+## How to Run Manually

+Run `cd /home/pi/galeria-snow-bulb` then `./go.sh`

-## How to Use
+## How to Run on a Schedule

 Install a crontab for the project.
 Run `crontab -e` to edit the system cron.
 Use `*/15 4-16 * * * /home/pi/go.sh` to run the script every 15 minutes between 4:00 AM and 4:00 PM, for example.

-## How to Update
+## How to Pull Latest Changes

-Run the following commands in your command prompt or Terminal:
+Run the following commands:
-`cd /home/pi
-git pull`
+`cd /home/pi/galeria-snow-bulb` then `git pull`